ppatierno/formula1-telemetry-kafka/README.md

 # Formula 1 - Telemetry with Apache Kafka

-This project aims to use Apache Kafka in order to ingest Formula 1 telemetry data from the F1 202x game (by CodeMasters) running on Microsoft Xbox.
+This project aims to use Apache Kafka in order to ingest Formula 1 telemetry data from the F1 202x game (by CodeMasters/EA Sports) running on Microsoft Xbox.
 It uses different products, projects and technologies:

 * **[F1 202x games (by CodeMasters)](https://www.codemasters.com/category/f1-games/)** for getting the telemetry data via UDP;